bokub/vanity-eth/README.md

 First of all, visit [`vanity-eth.tk`](https://vanity-eth.tk)

-Enter the prefix of your choice below, and click ‘generate’ to start.
-Your browser will generate lots of random addresses until one begins with your prefix.
+Enter as short prefix/suffix of your choice at the bottom of the page, and click ‘generate’ to start.
+Your browser will generate lots of random addresses until one matches your input.

 Once an address is found, you can reveal the private key, or click the 'save' button to download a password-encrypted keystore file.